MarsBased/handbook/sections/projects.md

 ## Before the project: sales

 We don’t take every project.
-Bad matches include: People with no money, people unlikely to understand our working methods, PHP PROJECTS, deadlines too tight, potentially high-risk projects and so on.
+Bad matches include: People who want to pay with equity, companies unlikely to understand our working methods, PHP PROJECTS, unreasonable and/or arbitrary deadlines, companies competing with our existing customers and so on.

 On the other hand, to learn about what kind of projects we do, check our Playbook: [Chapter 5 - Project Types](https://marsbased.com/playbook/project-types/)